CJD Risks Mismanaged Globally

 As Dwight, the surviving husband, explained, “I would like this story told because I believe this is a MUCH BIGGER problem than we know.
 None of Anna’s doctors ever mentioned anything about the prion risks to other people.”
 The following commentary reflects the opinions and perspectives of Mr. Dwight Henderson as he reflects on his wife’s final months and his noble battle to stand by her side at all costs.
 Unfortunately, millions of others like them have been battling the mystery of dementia and prion disease in the dark.
 This is Dwight’s opening salvo to shed some light on the crisis for others to see.

-My wife, pictured here, passed away on November 25, 2012 with prion disease, also known as Creutzfeldt-Jakob disease (CJD).
-It’s often referred to as the human form of “Mad Cow” disease.
+Anna passed away on November 25, 2012 with prion disease, also known as Creutzfeldt-Jakob disease (CJD).

-In my opinion, she probably got it from eating meat products in our food supply.
+In my opinion, she probably got it from eating meat products in our food supply (in all fairness, there are many prion pathways into our lives–most of which do include food and water.
+However, medical procedures and medical facilities also represent a prion transmission risk to worker.
+Mrs. Henderson worked cleaning the operating room at a local hospital.
+In the author’s opinion, she likely contracted prion disease in one of the operating rooms).
 It’s a terrible way to die.
 It attacks and destroys the brain, travels down the spinal cord, attacks the nerves, and then starts shutting down the vital organs.
 The doctors told me that there is no treatment or cure for it.

 At the end of September, Anna started having trouble walking and standing.
 She started getting confused and had trouble seeing.
 She could not hold still.
 While trying to sleep, she threw herself out of bed at least three times onto the floor.
 I moved a mattress to the living room floor so she could sleep there without hurting herself.
 I started dressing her and put on her makeup because she couldn’t see well enough to do it.
 I fed her, and had to hold her drinks because she could not hold them without spilling them on herself.
 I helped her walk by holding her up.
 At one point, I gave her piggyback rides up and down the stairs.
 She only weighed 98 pounds.